GUIDE 2024

 2. Authentication Methods

-When writing API documentation, it is important to mention the different authentication methods that the end user will have to follow.
+When writing API documentation, discuss different authentication methods that the end user has to follow.

-Authentication is crucial to API’s data safe for developers and end customers alike.
+Authentication is crucial to ensure API data is safe for developers and end customers.
 It can have more than one instance of the authentication method.
-You need to mention each one for users to start accessing and consuming the API.
+You need to mention each so users can access and use the API.

 3. Rate Limits

-Similar to user authentication, limiting rates can stop intentional or accidental abuse of an API.
-Rate limits define how many times you can send a request to an API within a specific time period.
+Similar to user authentication, limiting rates can prevent intentional or accidental abuse of an API.
+Rate limits define how many times a request can be sent to an API within a specific time period.

-It is the technical writer’s ability to include this limitation in the API documentation so that the end users know how to use your API.
+The technical writer can include this limitation in the API documentation so that the end users know how to use your API.
 You can find this information in the Terms of Use section.

-Error messages are critical as they inform your end users when there is something wrong with the integration.
-Provide all types of errors and give solutions for each.
-This eliminates the guesswork from the end users and ensures they can remove errors themselves.
+Error messages inform your end users when something is wrong with the integration.
+Provide all types of errors and solutions for each.
+This eliminates the guesswork from the end users and ensures they can remove errors.

 5. Resources

-Resources are integral components of your API.
-Provide an explanation to the consumers on how they can use these resources.
+API endpoints are integral components of your API.
+Explain to consumers how they can use these resources.

 6. Terms of Use